-However, becoming an American Citizen requires a few steps, from establishing your eligibility to filing, fingerprinting, attending an interview, passing tests of your knowledge of English and of U.S. civics, and attending an oath ceremony.
+However, becoming an American citizen requires a few steps, from establishing your eligibility to filing, fingerprinting, attending an interview, passing tests of your knowledge of English and of U.S. civics, and attending an oath ceremony.

 As a lawful permanent resident, you must meet additional requirements in order to be eligible for U.S. citizenship.
 These concern the length of time you've spent in the U.S. as a green card holder, your good moral character, your ability to pass a test in English, and on U.S. history and government, and more.

-You may discover that you are not eligible to become a citizen just now.
+You might discover that you are not eligible to become a citizen just now.
 Perhaps you can't show good moral character because you committed a minor crime (though not a major enough one to make you deportable).
 Or perhaps you broke the continuity of your residence by spending too long outside the United States.

-See our article, "On What Grounds Can I Be Denied U.S. Citizenship?", for common reasons your citizenship would be denied.
+See On What Grounds Can I Be Denied U.S. Citizenship? for common reasons your citizenship would be refused.

 Once you have established your eligibility, you need to file some paperwork with U.S. Citizenship and Immigration Services (USCIS).
 The N-400 is the form to get the process started.
-As of 2017, it costs $640 to file the application for naturalization, plus an $85 biometrics fee.
+As of 2019, it costs $640 to file the application for naturalization, plus an $85 biometrics (fingerprinting) fee.
 You will need to attach a copy of your green card.

 See our tips for filing the N-400 to find out what to expect.

 During this interview, the officer will go through your N-400 and confirm your answers to all the questions.
 The officer will also test your knowledge of English and of U.S. civics.
-To help prepare, read "Preparing for the Naturalization Interview."
+To help prepare, read Preparing for the Naturalization Interview.